mandemmike/AI-PASS/README.md

 libraries/algorithms were to see how reliable the model is and how good or bad performance our model has.

-For the stated reasons above, we have decided to use some efficiency graph plots with a clear diagnostic ability such as AUC(ROC curve) with a baseline origo linear (auc=%50), confusion matrix, classification reports(F1, precision and recall) as well as evaluation on test data.
+For the stated reasons above, we have decided to use some efficiency graph plots with a clear diagnostic ability such as AUC(ROC curve) with a baseline origo linear (auc=%50), confusion matrixs, classification reports(F1, precision and recall) as well as evaluation on test data.

-Types of cross-entropy:

-Binary cross-entropy: for binary classification problem Categorical cross-entropy: binary and multiclass problem, the label needs to be encoded as categorical, one-hot encoding representation (for 3 classes: [0, 1, 0], [1,0,0]…)
-Sparse cross-entropy: binary and multiclass problem (the label is an integer — 0 or 1 or … n, depends on the number of labels)

 Source: https://towardsdatascience.com/regularization-in-deep-learning-l1-l2-and-dropout-377e75acc036